jbloomlab/SARS2_RBD_Ab_escape_maps/docs/index.md

 [Follow us on Twitter](https://twitter.com/jbloom_lab) if you want to get updates when more data are added.

 ## Raw data and code
-The experimental data plotted here is available in [this CSV file](https://raw.githubusercontent.com/jbloomlab/SARS2_RBD_Ab_escape_maps/main/processed_data/escape_data.csv).
+The experimental data plotted here are available in [this CSV file](https://raw.githubusercontent.com/jbloomlab/SARS2_RBD_Ab_escape_maps/main/processed_data/escape_data.csv).

 The computer code that generates the interactive plot and this rest of this website from that raw data is at [https://github.com/jbloomlab/SARS2_RBD_Ab_escape_maps](https://github.com/jbloomlab/SARS2_RBD_Ab_escape_maps).